 Despite this, for many, there is little or no formal acknowledgement for the role internet learning is playing in developing work-place skills and expertise.
 And people who are from lower social grades, on lower pay, with fewer qualifications benefit less.
 To address these deficiencies, Demos recommends three steps to increase the quality and impact of online learning.

 The first is simply to improve access to online learning during working hours.
 A huge number of people have used the internet to become more efficient at work – we estimate as many as 20 million – but if we want to maximise these benefits, we need to ensure that all employees are equally entitled to learning opportunities.
 This is why we recommend the government consider paid learning leave as a statutory entitlement for employees.

 The second is to ensure that low pay sectors are better able to tap into online learning.
-This will not only help to facilitate social mobility, but remove a significant barrier to boosting our productivity and leveling-up agenda.
+This will not only help to facilitate social mobility, but remove a significant barrier to boosting our productivity and levelling-up agenda.
 We therefore recommend a sector-by-sector led expansion of modular qualifications and progression routes that draw on pre-existing online learning resources.

 Our research with online learners revealed that many had used the internet as an alternative means to learn, enjoying the informality of the internet and the absence of social pressures associated with the classroom.
 Traditional learning methods had often failed to provide them with equal access to the labour market and the jobs they aspired to.
 For this talent to be developed we recommend universities and professional bodies consult on introducing ‘open access exams’ to enable anyone to sit their exams and gain the qualifications.